bzhang/hangman-game/README.md

 - a section for displaying the guessing progress
 - a keyboard of letters
 - a section for displaying the number of remaining guesses or the game status (win or lose) These are all the essential UI components for the game.
-Other components are added later when adding new features.
+Other components are added later when adding new features and extensions.

 A CSS file (hangman.css) was created to add the styles.

 After the essential UI was built, I added code to manipulate DOM elements and make the simplest version of the game alive.

-### Adding features
+### Adding features and extentions
 Several features were implemented but I started with the must-have and simple ones.
 #### Request random word from the provided dictionary API
 One challenge here was the cross domain data accessing.
 I first thought the required header for Cross-origin resource sharing (CORS) was simply missing from the API.
 I figured there were Chrome extentions that enables CORS.
 I used one of the extentions to unblock my progress.
 Meanwhile, I contacted the tech team to report this issue and learnt that it was part of the challenge.
 I then figured some other ways (e.g., adding CORS proxy) to work around it.
 It was fun to learn these tricks.